HNinou/starter-hugo-academic/content/post/test/index.md

 ## Introduction

 This project is part of the course Information and Complexity and aims to address the challenge 'Can you predict the tide?'.
 The challenge, proposed by the FLUMINANCE team at Inria, consists of predicting the tidal surplus based on past measurements and pressure fields.
 A direct application of this challenge is to provide more efficient responses to extreme tidal events.
-In this report, we detail our approach, which is carried out in two stages: we first present key elements of the data analysis, and then propose a relevant implementation of an _Encoder-Decoder_ model to meet the challenge.
+In this report, we detail our approach, which is carried out in two stages: we first present key elements of the data analysis, and then propose a relevant implementation of an _Encoder-Decoder_ model to meet this challenge.

 ## Data Analysis

 ### Heat Maps

 To propose the most relevant algorithms to solve the given problem, we started by studying the dataset.
 A first approach consists of performing a linear regression of the tidal surplus at a given time based on each point of the pressure field at the same time.
-Prior to this, the values of the pressure field were centered and reduced.
+Prior to this, the values of the pressure field were z-scored.
 The correlation between the tidal surplus and the pressure field at a point provides us with the heatmap in Figure 1.
-Note that there are 5 times more pressure fields than points of tidal surplus.
+Note that there are 5 times more pressure fields than time points of tidal surplus.
 Therefore, linear regression is done by taking the pressure field closest in time to the tidal surplus.
 Blue areas correspond to points where a depression induces a positive tidal surplus, and conversely, red areas show the opposite.
 From this simple analysis, we can already suggest that City 1 is likely located in the Southeast quadrant of the map, while City 2 is likely in the Northwest quadrant.

 We can proceed similarly using the spatial derivatives of the pressure field, which we refer to as horizontal wind (derivative along the x-axis) and vertical wind (derivative along the y-axis).
 The results are shown in Figures 2 and 3.
 Overall, the horizontal wind appears to carry more information about the tidal surplus (the heat maps for the vertical wind contain many coefficients close to zero).